microsoft/Quantum/Samples/src/Arithmetic/README.md

 To run this sample, you will need Jupyter Notebook and the IQ# kernel.

  - Start a Jupyter Notebook: `jupyter notebook`
- - Navigate to `Adder Example.ipynd`
+ - In the browser, navigate to `Adder Example.ipynd`
+ - Open `Adder Example.ipynd` by clicking on it
  - Use the `Run` button to walk through the notebook line by line